 TMJ Disorders

 TMJ stands for temporomandibular joint, which connects the jaw to the skull.
 Disorders in this joint may be linked to OSA.
 Symptoms include jaw pain, clicking sounds when you move your mouth, or a jaw that locks.
+People with OSA often have TMJ disorders due to the strain of frequent jaw clenching and teeth grinding.

 Dental Erosion

+Dental erosion involves the loss of tooth enamel caused by acid attacking the surface of your teeth.
 While dental erosion can come from many sources like diet or stomach acid, it is also more common in people with OSA.
 Breathing through the mouth and acid reflux, which often accompanies OSA, can lead to significant enamel erosion.

 Scalloped Tongue

+A scalloped tongue is another dental clue to OSA.
+This condition features indentations or waves on the sides of the tongue.
 It occurs when the tongue presses against the teeth while trying to open the airway during sleep.
 A scalloped tongue indicates a possible OSA and that the airway is not open enough during sleep.

 X-Ray Findings